 Cover your RV

 Another thing I did was get a cover for the RV.
 This had multiple benefits in my mind.
 One, it protected the RV from the elements, and two added just a bit of security.
-Usually, crooks look for the easiest access and having to mess around with the cover, which was a pain to get loose enough to access the door, might deter a lazy felon.
+Usually, criminals look for the easiest access, and having to mess around with the cover, which was a pain to get loose enough to access the door, might deter a lazy felon.

 I mention covering your RV while storing your RV because it is a very inexpensive option that will preserve the exterior of your RV.
 The sun’s rays, even in the dead of winter, can be very hard on your RV’s exterior surfaces.
 And if you are storing your RV in a sunny climate, the benefits multiply.